mmuller88/mmblog/content/newsletter-18/index.md

 A good roundup about AWS Step Functions.
 It is very good if you want to dive deep into the topic.
 As I have a lot with Step Functions already the article is a bit long.
 But yeah a highlight really is that you can used typed AWS CDK to define your Step Functions.
 Thanks to the author Mariliis Retter.

-## Title
+## Post Messages To Slack Using AWS Lambda Function URLs

 https://dev.to/josuebustos/post-messages-to-slack-using-aws-lambda-function-urls-5f2a

 A nice in depth article about how to post messages to slack with using AWS Function URLs.
+Would be even cooler to create an AWS CDK construct to simplify that.
+Thanks to the author [Josue Bustos](https://dev.to/josuebustos)

 ...